cloudify-cosmo/cloudify-rest-docs/content/_deployment_groups.md

 * `delete_deployments`: if "true", also delete all deployments belonging to this group
 * `force`: Same meaning as in Deployments DELETE
 * `delete_logs`: Same meaning as in Deployments DELETE
+* `recursive`: Same meaning as in Deployments DELETE

 ### Response